-Similar grassroots canvass efforts are underway in at least 7 states.
+Similar grassroots canvass efforts are underway in at least eleven states.
 Learn more about the thousands of irregularities being uncovered in our article on Door-to-Door Canvassing Results.

 Blackmailed Into Renewing Dominion Contract

 Mesa County Commissioners were threatened with litigation from Dominion unless they agreed to extend the contract with Dominion Voting Systems all the way through to 2029.
-Thirty-four Mesa County constituents spoke to the commission on Aug 24, all of whom asked them to abstain, yet the concerns were ignored and the Commissioners voted 3-to-0 to sign the contract.
-Litigation has been dropped.
-13
+Thirty-four Mesa County residents spoke to the commission on Aug 24, all of whom asked them to abstain from renewing the contract, yet the concerns were ignored and the Commissioners voted 3-to-0 to sign the contract.

 Seth Keshel’s Trend Analysis

-Former US military intelligence officer and statistical analyst Seth Keshel analyzed the trends of voter registrations versus actual votes and discovered alarming anomalies in a number of counties, ones that defy trends that (in some cases) have proved reliable for over 100 years.
+Former US military intelligence officer and statistical analyst Seth Keshel analyzed the trends of voter registrations versus actual votes and discovered alarming anomalies in a number of counties, ones that defy typical historical trends.
 He has published a report for every state, indicating which counties’ vote counts align with the trend in voter registrations and which have small or large divergences.

 |Trump votes||Biden votes||Other votes|